Become A Partner Agency

 - Connections with other agencies within the Emergency Food network for peer learning and best practice sharing.

-- Access to FBST staff for technical and logistical support Monday through Friday 8 am–4 pm.
+- Access to FBST staff for technical and logistical support Monday through Thursday 8 am–4 pm and Friday 8am – 1pm.

 - Access to the Just Say Yes to Fruits and Vegetables nutrition education program.

 Where does the Food Bank get its food from?

 Donated Food: 5,677,004 lbs.
 (58%) Feeding America, NYS Producers/Farmers, Venison Donation Coalition, Grocery Retailers